RESSLab-Team/OpenSees-Instructions/README.md

 I will call e.g., `C:\\Users\\hartlope\\AppData\\Local\\Continuum\\Anaconda3` as `<python_path>`

 Now we are ready to build the OpenSeesPy36 project:
+1. Build the OpenSees project (TCL interpreter, see above), this is necessary to generate `tcl.lib`.
 1. Follow the instructions for linking the fortran compiler, but select the OpenSeesPy36 project instead.
 1. Add another entry to the **Additional Library Directories** (similar to the fotran compiler directory): `<python_path>\libs`
 1. **Under Configuration Properties**, select **VC++ Directories**